microsoft/Medical-Imaging-AI-RSNA-2021-Demo/2.Annotation/README.md

 ![Instructions](./images/labeling-instr.png)

 From this page you can start annotating data based on the Label data type.
-Note that Azure ML supports regular (PNG/JPEG) images for annotations as well as DICOMs (only 2D, Xray modalities at the moment of writing):
+Note that Azure ML supports regular (PNG/JPEG) images for annotations as well as DICOMs (only 2D, Xray modalities at the time of writing):

 #### Segmentation
 ![Segmentation](./images/labeling-seg.png)